Phil Esposito: Broadcaster

 After he retired with the Rangers in 1981, he joined MSG Network/WWOR-TV for the 1981–82 season as a TV color commentator replacing Bill Chadwick.
 He called games alongside first with Jim Gordon and later Sam Rosen.
 In 1988, the pair called Wales Conference playoff games for ESPN.

 After his firing, Esposito returned to the Lightning organization for the 1999–2000 season as a radio colour commentator.
 He still calls home games on WHPT (and previously, on WFLA), along with play-by-play commentator Dave Mishkin, with Bobby Taylor replacing him for away games.
 Esposito also co-hosts a daily call-in show on SiriusXM's SiriusXM NHL Network Radio channel.
+Esposito is known for his passionate and candid nature, often delivering unfiltered opinions while on commentary.

-Bruins jersey retirement
+Boston Bruins

+Photo of retired numbers at the TD Garden Esposito’s number was retired in 1987.

 On December 3, 1987 Esposito returned to the Boston Garden to watch his number 7 get retired to the rafters.
 However Ray Bourque at the time wore no. 7.
 Team president Harry Sinden told Esposito that Bourque would continue to wear the number, and that when Bourque retired his name would be placed to Esposito's, which Esposito supported.
 During the ceremony, however, Bourque skated over to Esposito to shake his hand and then took off his no. 7 jersey, revealing his newly minted 77 jersey, officially retiring Esposito's jersey with only his name going to the rafters.

 In 2005 Esposito returned to Boston and was honored by the sports museums tradition event at the TD Garden as a member of that year's class, and received the hockey legacy award.
 In 2016 Esposito returned to the event to present Wayne Cashman with the same award.